Basic Training Requirements

 As a result, the Yavapai County Office of Emergency Management (YCOEM) has mandated that all amateur radio operators participating in emergencies must have completed the FEMA training courses.
 A secondary reason for requiring these courses is that grant money from various government organizations requires certification of all emergency participants, including volunteers.

 Obviously, amateur radio is at the core of what we do, but in order to officially participate with Yavapai County, all members must have a common understanding of the ICS.
 The baseline courses are defined above.
 We have added the ARRL EC-001-S course so that everyone has the fundamental knowledge of how amateur radio operates as part of emergency communications.
-So, in order to be a member of ARES/RACES you must complete 5 on-line courses – that’s it.
+So, in order to join ARES/RACES you must complete 5 on-line courses.

 Most hams interested in ARES/RACES have a basic understanding of FM voice communication, as a result of the popularity of 2 Meters and the low price of radios for that band and mode.
 With the practice that comes from net check-ins, public service events and our exercises, this skill level will allow you to contribute during emergencies.